redpawner/redpawner/README.md

-### Hi there 👋 I'm Ray.
-Welcome to my Github profile!
+### Hi there, I'm Ray 👋

+I'm a full stack Javascript developer passionate about all things coding.
+Here are some of the technologies I love to work with:

 -------------------------------------------------------------